meg-gutshall/fewpjs-stitching-together-the-three-pillars-v-000/README.md

 social media to turn an empty heart to red.
 Now, let's pull it all together and see how it works by walking through some code.

-### Cause a Change to Given Code So That DOM Updating Effect Is Seen
+### Cause a Change to Given Code so that the DOM Updating Effect Is Seen

 Meet our app, Simple Liker!
 It demos the favoriting action we've talked about and alerts you to what is happening at each step of the process.
 When all is